wp-plugins/nextgen-facebook/readme.txt

 Pro Version:

-* Added a Contact Methods metabox on the Advanced settings page to customize/enable/disable social contact fields.
+* Added a Contact Methods metabox on the Advanced settings page to enable / disable / rename social contact fields.

 = Version 6.7.4.2 =